 any other information you provide in filling out forms.

-In the event you wish to change any of your personal information or membership status, please contact us by written notification to email@example.com or call Molly at 510.559.9045.
+In the event you wish to change any of your personal information or membership status, please contact us by written notification to firstname.lastname@example.org or call Jodie at 510.559.9045.

 Covenant offers guests access to our websites subscriptions to electronic communications.
-In so doing we gather the e-mail addresses of the visitors who subscribe to electronic communications.
+In so doing we gather the e-mail addresses of the visitors who subscribe to electronic communications or email us with any questions or requests through our online web forms.
 We send email updates on new releases, products and wine information, to subscribers only.
 We may communicate with you via electronic messages, including but not limited to email, to, for example: send you information relating to our products, including shipment confirmations and updates, and receipts; and/or, communicate with you about offers, promotions, upcoming events, and other news about Covenant.
 With your consent, we may contact you at the mobile phone number that you provide to us by way of phone calls regarding special offers or events.

 Covenant may track website visitor traffic patterns throughout our websites or social media platforms.
 However, we do not correlate this information with data about individual visitors.
 Covenant does break down overall usage statistics according to a visitor’s domain name, browser type, and Multipurpose Internet Mail Extension (MIME) type by reading this information from the browser string (information contained in every website visitor’s browser).